fusepoolP3/overall-architecture/architectural-principles.md

 allows more variation while guaranteeing the interoperability with a smaller set of standards.

-The Fusepool P3 projects wants to build “Data publishing tools that are […] very simple to deploy and maintain in organizational IT environments”.
+The Fusepool P3 projects wants to build "Data publishing tools that are […] very simple to deploy and maintain in organizational IT environments".
 Deployment in existing IT infrastructure is clearly easier if the software interacts with other software (such as a triple store) using well defined standards.
 Even if it might be possible that the enterprise database the organization uses (e.g. Oracle Database)